 \subsection{Geographical balancing inside the European renewable energy super drought}

-Figure~\ref{fig:inside_droughts} shows four snapshots of selected hours within the European portfolio super drought, as identified by the drought mass metric at the turn of the years 1996/97.
-Each panel shows the drought severity present in the displayed hour for isolated countries (island scenario, left map) and for the European copperplate scenario (right map), illustrated by the lowest applying threshold.
+Figure~\ref{fig:figure_9} shows four snapshots of selected hours within the European portfolio super drought, as identified by the drought mass metric at the turn of the years 1996/97.
+Each panel shows the renewable drought severity present in the displayed hour for isolated countries in the island scenario (maps, top), illustrated by the lowest applying threshold.
+The corresponding drought severity in the European copperplate scenario, which is identical across all countries at each time step due to unconstrained geographical balancing, is illustrated as vertical bars at the bottom.
 While the super drought affects multiple European countries simultaneously, the severity varies across countries and over time.
-Comparing the island scenario and the European copperplate shows that renewable energy shortages in the latter are always less severe than in the most affected countries at the same hour.
-This is because the assumed European interconnection mitigates shortages in one country by leveraging higher renewable availability in others.
+Comparing the island scenario and the European copperplate shows that renewable drought severity under unconstrained geographical balancing is always less pronounced than in the most affected isolated countries at the same hour.
+This is because the assumed European interconnection allows to mitigate energy shortages in one country by leveraging higher renewable availability in others.
 That is, geographical balancing is feasible even within the most severe pan-European drought event in the data.
-The graphs further illustrate that the super drought comprises sequences of shorter, but more severe droughts, both in individual countries (different colors on maps on the left-hand side) and on the European level (different colors between maps on the right-hand side).
-Further, even within the European super drought, there are hours with relatively high renewable availability (Figure~\ref{fig:map_4}).
-The progression of sequentially occurring events inside the European super drought is even more visible in a complementary animated graph which is available as supplementary information \cite{kittel_high_2025}.
-The animation, covering December 1996 and January 1997, shows that very severe droughts that cover most of Europe (e.g.,~visible in Figure~\ref{fig:map_1}) are relatively brief and occur rarely, even inside the super drought event.
+Further, even within the European super drought, there are hours with relatively high renewable availability in some countries (compare white-colored countries in Figures~\ref{fig:figure_9}c and~\ref{fig:figure_9}d).
+Supplementary Movie 1 provides a complementary animated graph, which shows the progression of the drought severity inside the European super drought, covering December 1996 and January 1997.
+The animation shows that the super drought comprises sequences of brief but more severe droughts, both in individual countries (different colors on maps on the left-hand side) and on the European level (different colors between maps on the right-hand side).
+It further shows that very severe droughts that cover most of Europe (e.g.,~also visible in Figure~\ref{fig:figure_9}a) are relatively brief and occur rarely, even inside the super drought event.
 That is, some renewable generation potential is always available somewhere in Europe.
 Even during the most extreme droughts, this can balance low renewable availability across technologies and regions to some extent.